jdmonin/SLRoadtrip/doc/README.developer.md

 ## Java/Android versions required

-To allow for broad device support, currently the app requires Android 3.0 (Honeycomb) or newer, and the BookEdit log viewer requires java 5 or newer.
+To allow for broad device support, currently the app requires Android 4.4 (KitKat) or newer, and the BookEdit log viewer requires java 5 or newer.
 The app uses newer features such as ActionBar if available.